Comet: Jets

 Uneven heating can cause newly generated gases to break out of a weak spot on the surface of comet's nucleus, like a geyser.
 These streams of gas and dust can cause the nucleus to spin, and even split apart.
 In 2010 it was revealed that sublimation of dry ice (frozen carbon dioxide) can power jets of material flowing out of a comet nucleus.
 Infrared imaging of Hartley 2 shows such jets exiting and carrying with it dust grains into the coma.

 Orbital characteristics

 Most comets are small Solar System bodies with elongated elliptical orbits that take them close to the Sun for a part of their orbit and then out into the further reaches of the Solar System for the remainder.
-Comets are often classified according to the length of their orbital periods: The longer the period the more elongated the ellipse.
+Technically, these objects have a perihelion, their nearest point to the Sun of less than 4 AU, that is controlled by the gravity of Jupiter and not controlled by the gravity of another planet near the perihelion.
+Comets can be subdivided according to their aphelion distance, how far away from the Sun they can orbit.
+The four subdivisions, E for Encke, SP for short-period, I for intermediate, and L for long-period, have names derived from an earlier classification based on the length of their orbital periods.

+Single-apparition or non-periodic comets have parabolic or hyperbolic trajectories.
+The low mass and elliptical orbits cause comet orbits to be altered by gravitational forces from giant planets and these single-apparition comets orbit the Sun one time then permanently exit the Solar System.